Make-School-Courses/CS-2.2-Graphs-Recursion/Lessons/03-Graph-Traversals-DFS.md

 By the end of today, you should be able to...

-1. Implement iterative & recursive versions of Depth-first search (BFS).
+1. Implement iterative & recursive versions of Depth-first search (DFS).
 1. Find a path between two vertices using Depth-first search.
 1. Identify uses for Depth-first Search.